f-linus/natural_gas_consumption_modelling/README.md

 ### 2. Python version

-This project requires a Python version of 3.9 or 3.10.
+This project requires a Python version of `3.9` or `3.10`.
 To install Python, follow the instructions on the [Python website](https://www.python.org/downloads/).

-`pyenv` is a convenient tool to manage multiple Python versions on your machine.
-To install `pyenv`, follow the instructions on the [pyenv GitHub page](https://github.com/pyenv/pyenv).
+**pyenv** is a convenient tool to manage multiple Python versions on your machine.
+To install **pyenv**, follow the instructions on the [pyenv GitHub page](https://github.com/pyenv/pyenv).
 (There is also a fork for Windows available [here](https://pyenv-win.github.io/pyenv-win/))

 ### 3. Dependency management: Poetry